David McKenzie

 The Contemporary Food Lab was a multi-disciplinary platform, founded by Ludwig Cramer-Klett, to support innovative ideas in food.
 It encompassed the CFL Journal, CFL Academy Workshop, CFL art exhibition space, and the award-winning Katz Orange restaurant, Panama Bar, and Tiger Bar, all in Berlin.

-Here are some of my articles that have been published over the years in the CFL Journal, which unfortunately is no longer active (so, apologies for the article images).
+Here are some of my articles that have been published over the years in the CFL Journal, which unfortunately is no longer active.

 Lab-made Meat is Here: Are We Going to Eat It?